 Some agricultural biologists become administrators or managers of research and development programs in industry.
 For example, research and development programs may focus on food products, agricultural chemicals or farm machinery.
 These administrators or managers may not actively conduct research, but manage the people involved in the research program.

-Technical and Sales Representatives
+Technical or Scientific Sales Representatives

 Graduates with master's degrees in agricultural biology may become technical or sales representatives for companies that produce fertilizers, pesticides or hybrid plant varieties.
 These types of careers may require significant travel to meet with farm managers or farming cooperatives to present the available product lines.